artifex404/local-bedrock/README.md

 5. Enter details for your new site.
 Make sure to select a **Custom environment** along with **Nginx**.
 6. Update `WP_HOME` variable in `app/public/.env` of the newly created site path.
 Enter the selected domain in the step 5.
 7. Generate new site salts from [https://roots.io/salts.html](https://roots.io/salts.html) and replace the existing ones in `app/public/.env`.
+8. Click the right mouse on the newly created entry in Local by Flywheel and select *Open Site SSH*.
+9. Copy and paste the following command to the opened terminal and press enter: `sed -i "s/root \/app\/public\/\;/root \/app\/public\/web\/;/g" /etc/nginx/wordpress/site.conf`
+10. Restart the newly created site by clicking first the green dot near the newly created site to stop and once stopped the gray dot to start.

 Now you have a fully working WordPress Bedrock site on Local by Flywheel.